-Buses to Ericeira depart from bay 24 or 25 of the Campo Grande terminal
+Buses to Ericeira depart from bays 22, 23 and 24 of the Campo Grande terminal

 There are no trains to Ericeira, but those who choose not to rent a car can take the bus operated by the Mafrense company, which departs from the Campo Grande terminal in Lisbon.
 It’s found right outside the Campo Grande metro station (which is on the green and yellow lines), across from the Alvalade XXI/Sporting Lisbon Stadium.
 It terminates in Ericeira but makes several stops on the way, through the suburbs.
 Only a few times a day is the route shortened and partially goes through a highway.
-This means that the same bus service can either take just over one hour to reach Ericeira, or as long as 1 hour and 40 minutes, depending on the time of day.
+This means that the same bus service can take anywhere between 50 minutes and just over one hour to reach Ericeira, depending on the time of day.
 It also has irregular departure times, but there are one or two buses per hour, between 6:27am and 11:45pm (11:25pm on Saturdays and 11:40pm on Sundays).
-The bus bays at the terminal are numbers 24 and 25.
-Those departing from number 25 also stop in Mafra, but those from number 24 do not.
+The bus bays at the terminal are numbers 22, 23 and 24.
+Those departing from numbers 23 and 24 also stop in Mafra, but those from number 22 do not.

 Ericeira Bus Tickets

 Tickets are bought from the driver and are €6.40 for a one-way journey.
 If you want to visit Mafra Palace, ask the driver to let you know where to get off in Mafra (although you’ll clearly see the palace as you approach it; the bus stops across from it).
 If you want to go directly to Ericeira, just stay on the bus until the last stop, which is the town’s bus station.